vykuang/aoc-2024/README.md

 ### part ii

 determine the first byte that will prevent any paths from reaching the end

+- for each byte, run pathfind
+- how to determine when there is no possible path? when bfs queue runs out, like normal
+- pathfind should return a valid path (until it can't in which case we've found the culprit)
+- if next byte is not in the most recent path, do not re-simulate

 ## day 19 linen layout